LLM Inference & Optimization#

 • mlp_output is the output of the feed-forward network (MLP) in the Transformer block.

-The model takes X_final (output of 32nd Transformer block) and passes it through a final linear layer (also called the output head) that maps the 4096-dimensional vector to a vector of vocabulary size \(\text{vocab\_size}\)
+The model takes X_final (output of 32nd Transformer block) and passes it through a final linear layer (also called the output head) that maps the 4096-dimensional vector to a vector of vocabulary size \(\text{vocab-size}\)

-\[ \text{logits} = X_{\text{final}} \cdot E_{\text{token}}^\top \in \mathbb{R}^{\text{vocab\_size}} \]
+\[ \text{logits} = X_{\text{final}} \cdot E_{\text{token}}^\top \in \mathbb{R}^{\text{vocab-size}} \]

-• \(E_{\text{token}}^\top \in \mathbb{R}^{4096 \times \text{vocab\_size}}\) is the transposed token embedding matrix (shared or separate).
+• \(E_{\text{token}}^\top \in \mathbb{R}^{4096 \times \text{vocab-size}}\) is the transposed token embedding matrix (shared or separate).

 • So for each of the 8 tokens, you get a probability distribution over the entire vocabulary.